stonecock/Save-Yourself-in-USTC/README.md

 # Save-Yourself-in-USTC
-A self rescue guide to USTCers
+A self rescue guide for USTCers